o-jasper/VOTE_MINIONS/readme.md

 * Figure out how to deal with people without ethers. (ask Vlad Zamfir)

 * Test more.
 Both on testnet and with readily-runnable tests.

+#### Some more things

+* Collecting many votes into a single small transaction?

+* Limitations with regards to voting on single issues, and total saved up voting time?

+* (eventually) identifying humans.
+Already can add a contract address that does this?
+Use DDOUG?